wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;Sir, let me first come to know well my own inner space.

-**M:**&ensp;Destroy the wall that separates the ‘I am the body’ idea and the inner and the outer will become one.
+**M:**&ensp;Destroy the wall that separates the “I am the body” idea and the inner and the outer will become one.

 **Q:**&ensp;Am I to die?